RKelln/Ubuntu-Homepage/README.markdown

 1. Clone or download from github

-2. Change to the ubuntuhomepage directory
+2. Change to the Ubuntu-Homepage directory

 3. Preview with StaticMatic